 Pet stores: Stores sell puppies as though they are merchandise.
 The system is the same as any other product in a store: Puppies are raised with low-cost production methods in which corners are cut to maximize profits, sold to a broker or “middle man,” and delivered to retail stores to be bought by customers.
 It’s not uncommon for a breeder to sell a puppy to a broker for as little as $75, while the customer in the pet store pays well over $1,000 for that same puppy.

-Classified ads: For decades, the newspaper classifieds have been the first place that puppy buyers look for a new pet.
-Commercial breeders tap into this market by placing ads.
+Classified ads: For decades, the newspaper classifieds were the first place that puppy buyers looked for a new pet.
+Commercial breeders continue to tap into this market by placing ads in newspapers and on platforms such as Craigslist.
 Beware of any ad that lists several breeds for sale, and consider it a red flag if the breeder offers to meet you anywhere other than the place where the dogs and puppies are raised.

 The Adoption Option

 With millions of animals entering shelters and rescue groups every year, anyone can find the perfect rescued puppy or dog if they simply take the time to look.
 It’s a sure way to avoid supporting puppy mills.
-Start by visiting your local shelter, where 25 to 30 percent of surrendered animals are purebred.
+Start by visiting your local shelter.
 If you don’t find the right pet there, go online at petfinder.com or adoptapet.com to search for pets at other shelters, as well as at rescue groups.

 You can also contact local breed rescue organizations by going to google.com, entering a city or state, the breed you are looking for, and the word “rescue.”
 Caution: Breeders have caught on that more and more people are choosing to adopt instead of buy.
 If someone is “adopting out” several litters of purebred puppies, has “more on the way,” and doesn’t seem to have adult animals in need as well, proceed with caution.
 This person may be a breeder rather than an animal rescuer.